-First, let’s acknowledge that fusion can mean a playful mix of flavors.
+First, let’s acknowledge that fusion can mean a lot of things.
+It can mean a playful mix of flavors.
 Fusion is delicious.
 Fusion is your-peanut-butter-is-on-my-chocolate.
-Fusion is also born of a diaspora of the peoples and also of colonization.
+Fusion is also born of a diaspora of the peoples and also of colonization and of the slave trade.
 We owe our many rich cultural traditions and flavors to the peoples who were from here, who came here and, in some cases, whose traditions were stolen.

-We want to celebrate the black chefs of Portland who creatively fuse their flavors, and also to those whose traditional cuisines are cross-culturally “fused.”
+We want to highlight some of the black-owned eateries of Portland who creatively fuse their flavors, and also those whose traditional cuisines are cross-culturally “fused.”

 The Big Elephant Kitchen

 A new addition to the N. Williams corridor, this Fijian-Indian dine-in restaurant has been getting rave reviews so far.

 3940 N Williams, Portland, OR 97227

 Closing doors in late September!
 Get it while you can.
 This casual St. Johns eatery features soul-Asian fusion food and very tasty beverages, including boozy slushies and 3 shades of “drank” that are refreshing on their own or spiked.

 8037 N Lombard St, Portland, OR 97203